-Trump warns of 'serious consequences' unless Iran releases detained Americans: White House
+Trump warns Iran over detained Americans: White House

 The IRGC arrested the father, a former Iranian provincial governor and former UNICEF official in February last year, family members said.

-Levinson, a former FBI agent and DEA agent, disappeared in Iran in 2007 and the U.S. government has a $5 million reward for information leading to Levinson's safe return.
+Levinson, a former agent for the Federal Bureau of Investigation and for the Drug Enforcement Administration, disappeared in Iran in 2007 and the U.S. government has a $5 million reward for information leading to his safe return.

 An Iranian court sentenced Xiyue Wang, a Chinese-born U.S. citizen graduate student from Princeton University, to 10 years in jail on spying charges, Iran's judiciary spokesman said on Sunday.

-"Iran is responsible for the care and wellbeing of every United States citizen in its custody," the White House statement said.
+"Iran is responsible for the care and wellbeing of every United States citizen in its custody," the White House said in the statement.

+Separately, Secretary of State Rex Tillerson met with Oman's foreign affairs minister, Yusuf bin Alawi on Friday.

+Washington has in the past sought Oman's mediation to help in securing the release of detained Americans abroad.
+Last year American prisoners held captive by Yemen Houthi rebels were released after Omani mediation.

+Oman also paid bail that ultimately helped in the release of three American hikers in 2010 and 2011.

-Reporting by Yara Bayoumy; Editing by James Dalgleish
+Reporting by Yara Bayoumy; Editing by James Dalgleish, Toni Reinhold